-In addition to his academic work, Rod provides workshops for corporations on multimedia/multimodal compositions and has long been involved in music, both as a performer and as an academic.
+In addition to his academic work, Rod provides workshops and consulting for corporations on multimedia/multimodal compositions and has long been involved in music, both as a performer and as an academic.
 A bass player for over two decades, he has written for a variety of music magazines, including Bass Player Magazine, No Treble, and Britain’s Bass Guitar Magazine.

 As a bassist, Rod enjoys playing with Krista Detor, Artemis Robison, Victor Wooten, Steve Bailey, Stew McKinsey, Jake Adams, and a variety of other great musicians.
 He performs locally and on the road as much as his academic schedule allows.
 He also teaches at Victor Wooten's Bass/Nature Camps several times each year, and enjoys using music as a means of teaching the benefits of being a life long learner.

 When Rod is not teaching, researching, writing, or reading, you can find him playing bass, hiking, snowboarding, fly fishing, or doing any number of things that involve the outdoors.